Message

 Program Goals

-- Enrich the banking and finance profession by graduating qualified professionals.
+- Enrich the Banking and Finance profession by graduating qualified professionals.

-- Increase research opportunities in the area of banking and finance.
+- Increase research opportunities in the area of Banking and Finance.

 - The banking and finance curriculum combines theory and concepts with practical skills needed in the job market.